Search

 Concerns that a CIMB client’s development or business activities may negatively affect local property values;

-Concerns on economic competition of new businesses to local businesses;
+Concerns about the economic competition of new businesses to local businesses;

 Aesthetic concerns stemming from the construction of new buildings.

-2. Eligibility to Lodge a Human Rights Complaint: A human rights complaint can be submitted by the right-holder (the individual whose rights are affected) or their representative.
-Representatives may include not-for-profit organisations, civil society organisations, or legal firms, and complaints can originate from any country.
+2. Eligibility to Lodge a Human Rights Complaint: A human rights complaint can be submitted by the individual whose rights are affected or their representatives, which may include not-for-profit organisations, civil society organisations, or legal firms from any country.

 3. Timing of the Incident

-: If the human rights complaint is against an external party with a business relationship with CIMB, the alleged human rights violation must have occurred during the time CIMB maintained that relationship.
+: If the human rights complaint is against an external party with a business relationship with CIMB, the alleged human rights violation must have occurred when CIMB maintained that relationship.

 4. Consent from Business Relations

-: Human rights complaints deemed vexatious (intentionally harassing, or disruptive without a legitimate purpose) will not be admitted.
-This determination will be made by the Human Rights Lead and approved by the Group Chief Sustainability Officer (GCSO).
+5. Vexatious Complaints: Human rights complaints deemed vexatious (intentionally harassing or disruptive without a legitimate purpose) will not be entertained.
+The Human Rights Lead will make this determination, which will be approved by the Group Chief Sustainability Officer (GCSO).

 6. Escalating Complaints: